-A personal reflection by Ben Oliver, Community Customer Success Manager at Strengthscope.
+A strengths story by Ben Oliver, Community Customer Success Manager at Strengthscope.

 “I was asked to share a story of how my strengths have played out in my career so far.
 My honest thoughts were “Aren’t I too early on in my journey for people to be interested in that?”.